RaymondChu-UCLA/starter-academic1/content/home/publications.md

 **Submitted:**

-*Fast Asymptotic-Numerical Method For Coarse Mesh Particle Simulation In Channels Of Arbitrary Cross Section* S. Christensen, **R. Chu**, C. Anderson, M. Roper
+S. Christensen, **R. Chu**, C. Anderson, M. Roper, *Fast Asymptotic-Numerical Method For Coarse Mesh Particle Simulation In Channels Of Arbitrary Cross Section*

 **In Preparation:**

-*On the Hele-Shaw Limit with a Dynamic Density Constraint and Drift* **R. Chu**
+ **R. Chu**, *On the Hele-Shaw Limit with a Dynamic Density Constraint and Drift*

-*A Theory For Curvature-Induced Migration In Inertial Microﬂuidic Devices* **R. Chu**, S. Christensen, A. Bertozzi, H. Ji, M. Roper
+ **R. Chu**, S. Christensen, A. Bertozzi, H. Ji, M. Roper, *A Theory For Curvature-Induced Migration In Inertial Microﬂuidic Devices*